tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

     * A: `potentialspawn.json` or `spawner.json` are used to ADD spawns. `spawn.json` is used to RESTRICT spawns

 * Q: Why can't I seem to control mobs from mod 'X' using `spawn.json`?
     * A: Occasionally modded mobs don't follow the rules completely.
-It may help in such situations to use 'onjoin' : true in your rule
+It may help in such situations to use `'onjoin': true` in your rule

 * Q: I added a rule to spawn.json to allow a mod but nothing is happening.
 Why is that?
     * A: 'Allow' (is standard).
-With spawn.json you can only restrict spawns that were already happening.
-If you want to add more spawns you'll have to add rules to spawner.json (possibly refined with rules in spawn.json)
+With `spawn.json` you can only restrict spawns that were already happening.
+If you want to add more spawns you'll have to add rules to `spawner.json` (possibly refined with rules in `spawn.json`)
-    * A: Having only 'allow' rules in spawn.json is (usually) pretty useless as those mobs will spawn anyway (exceptions are if you want to boost mobs).
+    * A: Having only 'allow' rules in `spawn.json` is (usually) pretty useless as those mobs will spawn anyway (exceptions are if you want to boost mobs).
 Typically, you want to have 'deny' rules

 ## Differences between 1.16.5, 1.18.2, 1.19 and older

 The 1.16.5 version of InControl and FxControl have some important differences which will require you to change rules when you move over from an older version to 1.16.5:

-* It's recommended to use the biome registry name for biomes instead of the actual readable name. i.e. "minecraft:plains" instead of Plains.
+* It's recommended to use the biome registry name for biomes instead of the actual readable name. i.e. `minecraft:plains` instead of Plains.
 This is also possible with recent versions of InControl and FxControl in 1.15.2
 * 'tempcategory' is removed and replaced with a more generic 'category' for biomes.
 It is now a list and supports the following categories: taiga, extreme_hills, jungle, mesa, plains, savanna, icy, the_end, beach, forest, ocean, desert, river, swamp, mushroom and nether
 * 'biometype' now supports the following values: desert, desert_legacy, warm, cool, and icy
-* Numerical dimension ID's no longer work (like 0 for the overworld.
-Use 'minecraft:overworld' instead).
+* Numerical dimension ID's no longer work (like `0` for the overworld.
+Use `minecraft:overworld` instead).
 This is also possible in the 1.15.2 versions of InControl and FxControl (and recommended).
-But in 1.16.3 and later the numerical ID's are gone.
+But in 1.16.3 and later the numerical IDs are gone.
 * The '/incontrol reload' command will no longer be able to reload the potentialspawns file (at least in regard to adding new spawns).
-Reloading the new 'spawner.json' file works fine though
+Reloading the new `spawner.json` file works fine though
 * In 1.15.2 or higher there is a new 'continue' boolean flag that you can use in spawn rules.
 If this is set to true then if the rule succeeds it will not prevent execution of further rules (which it normally does by default)
 * In 1.19 the 'category' check for biomes is gone.
 Instead, there is the much more flexible 'biometags' test that can check for biome tags